Yasukuni Shrine: From First Sino-Japanese War to Second Sino-Japanese War

-During World War II and the GHQ occupation period
+During World War II and the GHQ control period

 By the 1930s, the military government sought centralized state control over memorialization of the war dead, giving Yasukuni a more central role.
-Enshrinements at Yasukuni were originally announced in the government's official gazette so that the souls could be treated as national heroes, but this practice ended in April 1944, and the identities of the spirits were subsequently concealed from the general public.
-The shrine had a critical role in military and civilian morale during the war era as a symbol of dedication to the Emperor.
+Enshrinements at Yasukuni were originally announced in the government's official gazette so that the souls could be treated as national heroes.
+In April 1944, this practice ended and the identities of the spirits were concealed from the general public.

+The shrine was used as a focal point for fostering military and civilian morale during the war era, often emphasizing dedication to the Emperor.
 Enshrinement at Yasukuni signified meaning and nobility to those who died for their country.
 During the final days of the war, it was common for soldiers sent on kamikaze suicide missions to say that they would "meet again at Yasukuni" following their death.
+Some wartime military songs referenced Yasukuni, such as Doki no Sakura(同期の桜) and Calming the country(国の鎮め).
+At that time, however, the coalition saw that Japan, which was in a tight corner, was using Yasukuni for propaganda purposes.
+During wartime, Yasukuni Shrine was used as a symbolic motivator for soldiers, with some references in military rhetoric linking enshrinement to notions of sacrifice.

 After World War II, the US-led Occupation Authorities (known as GHQ for General Headquarters) issued the Shinto Directive, which ordered the separation of church and state and forced Yasukuni Shrine to become either a secular government institution or a religious institution independent from the Japanese government.
-Yasukuni Shrine has been privately funded and operated since 1946, when it was elected to become an individual religious corporation independent of the Association of Shinto Shrines.
-The GHQ planned to burn down the Yasukuni Shrine and build a dog race course in its place.
-However, Father Bruno Bitter of the Roman Curia and Father Patrick Byrne of Maryknoll insisted to GHQ that honoring their war dead is the right and duty of citizens everywhere, and GHQ decided not to destroy the Yasukuni shrine.
-Moreover, the Roman Curia reaffirmed the Instruction Pluries Instanterque in 1951.
+Yasukuni Shrine has been privately funded and operated since 1946, when it was elected to become an individual religious corporation, independent of the Association of Shinto Shrines.

+Some reports suggest that GHQ considered repurposing the Yasukuni Shrine grounds, but the plan was never implemented.
+However, Father Bruno Bitter of the Roman Curia and Father Patrick Byrne of Maryknoll insisted to the GHQ that honoring their war dead is the right and duty of citizens everywhere, and the GHQ decided not to destroy the Yasukuni shrine.
+In 1951, the Roman Curia reaffirmed the 1936 ruling that Catholic visits to Yasukuni Shrine could be acceptable as a patriotic gesture rather than a religious act.